Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: The Construction of Multiplicative EFT Hyperspanners

 For the size bound, we will first bound the number of hyperedges added in each iteration.
-Referring to Line \ref{alg:union}, this depends on the size of $P_{i-1}(v)$.
-The following lemma helps achieve the bound.
+Referring to Line \ref{alg:union} in Algorithm \ref{alg:iteration}, it depends on the size of $P_{i-1}(v)$.
+The following lemma helps achieve our size bound.